The Best Business and Commercial Security Solutions of 2026

 Are businesses required by law to have a security system?

 There are no laws that require having a security system, but there are some safety regulations in place with which businesses have to comply.
 For example, most states require commercial buildings to install fire alarms.
-While that doesn’t mean they have to install a security system as well, monitored business security solutions often include fire safety monitoring in their packages.
+While that doesn’t mean they have to install a security system as well, monitored commercial security solutions often include fire safety monitoring in their packages.

 -